RWS/graphql-client-dotnet/README.md

 graphql-client
 ===
-SDL Digital Experience Accelerator GraphQL client for .NET
+SDL Digital Experience Delivery GraphQL client for .NET

 About
 -----